-

 Motivation

 University College Roosevelt (UCR) is facing a range of interconnected challenges that threaten its long-term sustainability.
+With those challenges, however, come multiple opportunities.

-1. Declining Student Satisfaction and Enrollment
+1. Student Satisfaction and Enrollment

-Although UCR is currently solvent, projections indicate that operational deficits will exceed €2 million annually by 2028, potentially exhausting reserves by 2031.3.
-Inefficient Organizational Structure
+Although UCR is currently solvent, projections indicate that operational deficits will continue to increase, potentially exhausting reserves by 2031.
+By acting now, there is an opportunity to proactively address these deficits.3.
+Organizational Structure

 Process Followed